 - Safer Community

 - Partnerships across the county are engaging in regeneration programmes, working with many other agencies to deliver a comprehensive approach to existing problems and crime.

 - Fire surveys and smoke alarm fitting (Home Safety Visits) for those members of society who are assessed as high risk will continue to take place.

 - We will inform people and partners about how to prevent and remove the means and opportunities for deliberate fire setting.

 - We identify environmental issues that provide opportunities for arson and remove / reduce these by introducing sustainable strategies that are supported by our partners.
 By understanding the cause we are able to work more effectively towards the solution.

 Fire Setter Intervention and Restorative Practice

-The ATF engage with young people who are fire setters and commit offences of arson.
+The ATF engage with young people and adults who are fire setters and commit offences of arson.
 Often our engagement will involve schools, social services, parents/guardians and a variety of other interested agencies.
 Whilst the ATF are not the lead agency, we are able to motivate agencies to positive action, in order that risk concerning fire is greatly reduced.

 The ATF now act as gatekeepers for any arson referrals ensuring that a proper risk assessment is carried out prior to action.

 Void buildings continue to be problematic and are a ‘honey-pot’ for drugs users, anti-social behaviour and offences of arson and criminal damage.
 The ATF continue to work with partners to ensure better management of void and derelict buildings.
 Responsible persons are contacted and advised of their obligations under the law especially with regard to consequences and apparent dangers.
 Northamptonshire can be proud of a good record when dealing with these types of properties and the ATF continues to build on its successes and ensure that partners continue to respond appropriately.